-interests of safeguarding a child/young person, then a record of what has been shared, with whom and for what purpose must be kept.
+5.6 Oxford Guardians' DSLs must keep a record of their decision and the reasons for it whether it is to share information or not.
+If an Oxford Guardians' DSL decides to share information in the interests of safeguarding a child/young person, then a record of what has been shared, with whom and for what purpose must be kept.

-- 5.7 All Oxford Guardians' staff must be aware that they must not promise a child to keep things secret which might compromise the child's safety or wellbeing. - 5.8 Oxford Guardians will always share an intention to refer a child to Social Care/the police with their parents/carers unless to do so could put the child/young person at greater risk of harm or impede a criminal investigation. - 5.9 Oxford Guardians' staff must notify an Oxford Guardians' DSL if there are concerns about the conduct or behaviour of individuals with whom a child/young person comes into contact, including where that contact is online. - 5.10 Where there are concerns about the conduct or behaviour of an Oxford Guardians' DSL, these should be notified to the police.
-See Section 8.0: Whistle-blowing.
+5.7 All Oxford Guardians' staff must be aware that they must not promise a child to keep things secret which might compromise the child's safety or wellbeing.

+5.8 Oxford Guardians will always share an intention to refer a child to social care/police with their parents/carers unless to do so could put the child/young person at greater risk of harm or impede a criminal investigation.

+5.9 Oxford Guardians' staff must notify an Oxford Guardians' DSL if there are concerns about the conduct or behaviour of individuals with whom a child/young person comes into contact, including where that contact is online.

+5.10 Where there are concerns about the conduct or behaviour of an Oxford Guardians' DSL, these should be notified to the police.
+See Section 8.0: Whistleblowing.